31 September 1964

 September 1964: Now a third year at Twydall Juniors, I set off for school each morning with my brothers (Dave and Mike) from Crundale Road and called first, as usual, at Kevin Garlick’s house on Waltham Road.
 As ever, Mrs. Garlick welcomed us into the family home to join Kevin in the kitchen where, in a hubbub of chit chat and Radio Caroline, she made sure Kev was presentable before the four of us set off to school.

 At the bottom of Preston Way four became three when we waved Mike off at the Infants’ gate, whereupon Dave, Kevin and I turned our attention to catching spiders.
 Cobwebs, glistening with early morning dew were plentiful on the privets that fronted the houses there and we, like many Twydall boys, were adept at stripping leaves from flexible new growth to make a web scoop.
 Hooking webs was good fun and trapping the odd spider an added bonus, especially if it was a big one.
-By the time we reached the grass triangle at the top of Preston Way each of us had gathered something akin to spider candy floss.
+By the time we reached the grass triangle at the top of Preston Way each of us had gathered something resembling spider candy floss.

 In the playground Dave met up with his 1/1 mates (first year top class) while Kevin and I joined the 3/2 boys (third year second class) at the same spot each morning to play a guessing game that lasted until the whistle went.